gardener/gardener/docs/development/testing.md

   - there might be special cases for very small `Reconcile` functions
   - if there are a lot of edge cases, extract dedicated functions that cover them and use unit tests to test them
   - usual-sized controllers should rather be tested in integration tests
-  - individual parts (e.g. helper functions) should still be tested in unit test though for covering all cases
+  - individual parts (e.g. helper functions) should still be tested in unit test for covering all cases, though
 - unit tests are especially easy to run with a debugger and can help in understanding concrete behavior of components

 ### Writing Unit Tests